RosboneMako/MakoMiniD/README.md

 TIPS AND TRICKS<br/>
 Thump and Air are very useful.
 They are useful for most gain settings.

-Sag is best used on low gain amps to soften crunch.
-It will reduce clarity on high gain amps.
-Best to turn it off for high gain.

 Thin reduces overall gain.
-Its main goal is to reduce swirling ghost notes caused by the VST having more gain that tubes are capable of doing.
-So thin is best used for super high gain amps while soloing.
+Its main goal is to reduce aliasing.
+From version 4.20s on, it is better to use the 4x oversampling button.

 EFFECTS BLOCKS<br/>
 ------------------------------------------------------------------
 This VST uses a fixed signal path.
-All effects are in place and cant be moved.
+All effects are in place and cannot be moved.

 DELAY BLOCK<br/>